All Episodes

 And the way that people took that the wrong way.

-But you know, if there was three waves of conservatism in our lifetime culminating in the MAGA movement or Make America Great Again movement, I mean it was Reagan, it was the Gingrich Revolution, and and this is now somebody uh that is literally taking a chainsaw to the to conventional thinking in Washington, which I think is beyond refreshing to me, which is why the left has lost their mind and their spirit, and frankly, they've c in my view have become a soulless party.
+It was the Gingrich Revolution, and this is now somebody that is literally taking a chainsaw to conventional thinking in Washington, which I think is beyond refreshing to me, which is why the left has lost their mind and their spirit.

-Well, look, I I think that's right, and and and you see you're gonna see this, and you'll hear me talk about this a lot in the next six weeks.
+You'll hear me talk about this a lot in the next six weeks.

-Republic the Republican plan on Medicaid raises spending every year.
+The Republican plan on Medicaid raises spending every year.

 Never cuts it.

-The Democrats are gonna and back to your point about having no soul, Democrats as a strategy are gonna lie to the American people every day, and I think it's a trap for them.
+The Democrats are going to, back to your point about having no soul, Democrats, as a strategy, are going to lie to the American people every day.

-Everybody else is totally happy with it, believes it's a fair thing to do, and this is an example where Trump is going to be, I think, extraordinarily important, and I'm hoping that he'll go on the road and go to ten at least ten districts held by Democrats where he had a majority of the vote And explain exactly what's going to be in the reconciliation bill and why you should vote yes.
+And I'm hoping that he'll go on the road and go to at least 10 districts held by Democrats where he had a majority of the vote and explain exactly what's going to be in the reconciliation bill and why you should vote yes.

-And I think it'll be one of the great moments in American history because the country will rally and the country will say, Yeah, this is the kind of change we need.
+And I think it'll be one of the great moments in American history because the country will rally and the country will say, yeah, this is the kind of change we need.

-It was not a cut, it was a seven percent increase every year.
+It was a 7% increase every year.

 And we need to deal with it that way.